Cheese Spotlight: Mahon

 THE BRITISH HOME TO SPANISH CHEESE

 Brindisa began with cheese and has been importing and working with cheese from Spain for the past 30 years.
-Back in 1989, Brindisa founder, Monika Linton, started to bring back Spanish cheese to the UK with her brother Mark.
-Monika has always been on a mission and committed to discovering and supporting the small, often remote dairies wherever possible.
+Back in 1989, Brindisa founder, Monika Linton, started to bring Spanish cheese to the UK with her brother Mark.
+Monika has always been on a mission to discover and support the small, often remote dairies that produce these outstanding cheeses, wherever possible.

 The range of cheese sold at Brindisa is probably the widest range available in the UK and what is so special about the cheese that Brindisa imports, is the ability to bring cheeses to our customers that are from the furthest, most isolated villages in rural Spain.
-This is possible because of the well established logistical chain that has been built up over the past 30 years and the strong relationships built with dairies.
-It is such a joy and a privilege to bring a handmade cheese from a small farm in Menorca and be able to sell it in London and explain why this cheese is so special.
+This is possible because of the well established logistical chain that has been built up over the past 30+ years and the strong relationships built with dairies.
+It is such a joy and a privilege to bring this special handmade cheese from a small farm in Menorca to the UK and share it with the British public.